quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part06_5.1_Convergence.md

 **Background context:** We need to understand the difference between these two types of convergence for random variables.

-:p Why cannot we say that \(Y_n\) representing the average of the first \(n\) coin flips converges for all sample paths?
+:p Why cannot we say that $Y_n $ representing the average of the first$n$ coin flips converges for all sample paths?
 ??x
-We cannot say that \(Y_n\), which represents the average number of heads in the first \(n\) coin flips, converges for all sample paths because there are always some sample paths (like 1111...) where the sequence does not converge to 0.5 no matter how far out we look.
+We cannot say that $Y_n $, which represents the average number of heads in the first $ n$ coin flips, converges for all sample paths because there are always some sample paths (like 1111...) where the sequence does not converge to 0.5 no matter how far out we look.

 However, these "bad" sample paths form a set with probability zero.
 Therefore, almost sure convergence and convergence in probability hold. x??